Information Governance Leadership and Vision

 At the heart of this blog series lies an assertion that the compliance and risk drivers we identified earlier can no longer be ‘kicked into the long grass’ and that the lack of a proactive IG program truly is a burning platform – a situation which can no longer be tolerated.
 In our first article we discussed brand reputation and, earlier, we identified increasingly explicit demands for evidence of sound data stewardship in third-party compliance requirements.
 The rule of thumb that response is radically more expensive than up-front mitigation has been born out in the cost of eDiscovery and in the headlines surrounding, for example, the US Government consent order applied to Equifax following its well publicised data breach.
 Indeed, the Equifax response and recovery involved a whole-of-business effort which swept up more traditional security measures as well as more forward-looking initiatives for both data and IG.

-This then leads to this article’s conclusion that, far from being just an insurance policy, IG programs build a necessary set of resources and capabilities that not only enable compliance and mitigate enterprise risk, but also have clear potential to drive new value.
+This then leads to this article’s conclusion that, far from being just an insurance policy, IG programs build a necessary set of resources and capabilities that not only enable compliance and mitigate enterprise risk, but also have clear role to play in enabling innovation to drive new value in an AI-enabled world.
 Leaders therefore need not consider ‘compete OR comply’, rather they should lean into ‘compete AND comply’.
 Working towards a ZDD vision leads naturally to the management of less, more valuable data; this, in turn, promotes compliance, optimizes risk and enables opportunities to develop valuable insights from unstructured data.
 At this point, it’s worth noting the corporates are investing in Environmental, Social and Governance (ESG) programs as part of a growing acknowledgement of the brand value of attached to transparent responsible action.
 As data footprints skyrocket, it follows that information leaders who get better at storing less data will be making a concrete contribution to the ESG bottom line.

 However leaders prioritize their unstructured data governance effort, they should be sure to return periodically to one core question: When you want to bring unstructured data into the picture, will you ready?”